Whitecaps FC Academy

 Whitecaps FC Academy (sponsor name Whitecaps FC BMO Academy) is the youth system of the professional soccer club Vancouver Whitecaps, based in Vancouver, British Columbia.
-It fields a men's and women's team in the semi-professional League1 British Columbia.
+It fields a men's and women's team in the semi-professional British Columbia Premier League.

 Men's

 The men's academy is officially named the Vancouver Whitecaps FC MLS Academy.
 It is a full-time, fully funded, player development program.
 Originally known as the Vancouver Whitecaps Residency programs, they changed their name in 2018 to the Whitecaps FC Academy.
 They have affiliations with youth soccer clubs across Canada, forming part of the Whitecaps FC BMO Academy.